dhutapratama/docs/eloquent-serialization.md

         }
     }

 After creating the accessor, add the attribute name to the `appends` property of your model.
-Note that attribute names are typically referenced using their "snake case" serialized representation, even though the accessor's PHP method is defined using "camel case":
+Note that attribute names are typically referenced using their "snake case" serialized representation, even though the accessor's GO method is defined using "camel case":

     <?php